Bellenden Road Arches

-- Services provided include: onsite technical support, mentoring, tutorials and a chance to exhibit in at least two shows a year.
+- Services provided include: onsite technical support, advice on pricing / selling work and a chance to exhibit in at least two shows a year.

 - Free access to our Professional Development Programme which includes: visiting lecturers, artists talks, portfolio development, on-line profile building, trips to private views, business & funding advice.

-* We currently have a waiting list for membership *
+* We currently have a short waiting list for membership *

 £180: membership per month, rolling contract.
 Minimum of 2 months From February 2022 prices will increase to £195 p/m

 Please contact us for more info or to be added to the waiting list

 We would like to thank Peter Doig for his belief and support in The Kiln Rooms and we would also like to thank everyone who supported us in raising £20k during our Crowdfunding campaign back in 2015!